 26’ 1.1499” for a String Player (1955)

 This work began as six short compositions (1953), none lasting much more than a minute, and specifically written for any bowed, four-stringed instrument.
 The notation is graphic, with four wide bands representing each string, and a completely separate band devoted to the activities of the bow.
 In more traditional music, the primary elements of melody and rhythm are typically determined by style or personal taste.
-Here, the individual parameters of each note ‘event’ (pitch, vibrato, bow position, pressure & material, glissandi, etc.) was determined separately by throwing I Ching coins, resulting in often wildly disparate actions happening in rapid succession, making the work literally impossible to perform as written.
+Here, the individual parameters of each note “event” (pitch, vibrato, bow position, pressure and material, glissandi, etc.) was determined separately by throwing I Ching coins, resulting in often wildly disparate actions happening in rapid succession, making the work literally impossible to perform as written.
 Cage surely realized this, since the directions also suggest that the part could be shared between two or more players, each responsible for a single string.
 Another band of notation is devoted to noises produced on the soundbox, and sounds not produced on the strings, which may also come from other sources such as percussion instruments, radio, whistles, etc.

 In 1955, with the help of David Tudor, Cage added new sections to the original short string pieces, using the same structure as the two prepared piano pieces, bringing the final duration closer to its current value.
-While 59 ½ “ for a string player was not included in the final published version of the work, it is incorporated in this recording.
+While 59 ½” for a string player was not included in the final published version of the work, it is incorporated in this recording.